pushpendra-tripathi/training/intern_training/week01/day05.md

 ## Week 1 · Day 5 — DSA Warmup + Refactor and Test

+### Problem Definition (Answer BEFORE starting)
+**What exactly are you building today?**
+A comprehensive test suite with >80% coverage, plus a refactored codebase with clear function names and no code duplication.

+**Why does this matter for Django?**
+Django projects require tests for confidence in changes.
+Refactoring skills prevent technical debt.
+Both are essential for production codebases.

+**What does success look like?**
+- Test suite covering happy paths, edge cases, and error scenarios
+- Refactored code with clear names and single-responsibility functions
+- All tests passing after refactoring (behavior preserved)

+---

 ### Objectives
 - Strengthen algorithmic thinking; write tests for utilities; refactor for clarity.